MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Labs/13-create-workspaces-distribute-reports.md

 1. Select **Go to app** to see the end-user experience.

 1. Notice the following differences from the direct report link:
-    - **Cleaner URL**: The app has a more user-friendly URL structure
     - **Branded experience**: The app shows your custom name, description, and branding
-    - **Organized navigation**: Content is organized in the sections you created
+    - **Organized content**: Content is organized in the sections you created
     - **Consistent experience**: Users always see the same navigation and layout
+    - **Clean navigation**: The Power BI navigation pane for Workspaces and other options isn't visible.

 1. Navigate through the app content using the left navigation panel.